Public health system in India: History

 Public health systems in the colonial period were focused on health care for British citizens who were living in India.
 The period saw research institutes, public health legislation, and sanitation departments, although only 3% of Indian households had toilets at this time.
 Annual health reports were released and the prevention of contagious disease outbreaks was stressed.
 At the end of the colonial period, death rates from infectious diseases such as cholera had fallen to a low, although other diseases were still rampant.

-In modern-day India, the spread of communicable diseases is under better control and now non-communicable diseases, mostly like cardiovascular diseases, are major killers.
+In modern-day India, the spread of communicable diseases is under better control and now non-communicable diseases, Non-communicable diseases, such as cardiovascular conditions, are now the leading causes of death, are major killers.
 Health care reform was prioritized in the 1946 Bhore Committee Report which suggested the implementation of a health care system that was financed at least in part by the Indian government.
 In 1983 the first National Health Policy (NHP) of India was created with the goals of establishing a system with primary-care facilities and a referral system.
 In 2002, the updated NHP focused on improving the practicality and reach of the system as well as incorporating private and public clinics into the health sphere.
 In the context of universal health coverage, the recent policy focus in India, there is an attempt to ensure that every citizen should have adequate access to curative care without any financial hardships.
 Equally relevant is the acknowledgement of social determinants of health as an important determinant of population health and the need to have a public health cadre within the existing health care system.
-This call for a need to distinguish between 'Public health' system and 'Public' sector health care system as the latter uses public to indicate the primary role of government and not necessarily as population as used in public health.
+This highlights the need to distinguish between 'Public health' system and 'Public' sector health care system as the latter uses public to indicate the primary role of government and not necessarily as population as used in public health.

-Public health funding has been directed to helping the middle and upper classes, as it targets creating more health professional jobs, expanding research institutions, and improving training.
+Public health funding primarily benefits the middle and upper classes, leading to unequal access, as it targets creating more health professional jobs, expanding research institutions, and improving training.
 This creates unequal access to health care for the lower classes who do not receive the benefits of this funding.
 Today, states pay for about 75% of the public healthcare system but insufficient state spending neglects the public health system in India.
 This results in the Out-of-pocket health expenditure by households comprising 60.6% of the total health expenditure of India.
-Thus, a large number of households are pushed below poverty line every year.